Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spatial-based GNNs (A-0)

 \subsection{Polynomial Aggregation (A-2)}

-To integrate richer structural information, several studies \cite{atwood2016diffusion,defferrard2016convolutional,wu2019simplifying,tang2015line,grover2016node2vec} involve higher orders of neighbors.
-Since direct neighbors (i.e., first-order neighbors) are not always sufficient for representing the surroundings of one node.
-However, it also brings an issue that excessive order usually averages all node representations, causing an over-smoothing issue and losing its focus on the local neighborhood \cite{li2018deeper}.
-This motivates many models to tune the aggregation scheme on different orders of neighbors.
-Therefore, proper constraint and flexibility of orders are critical for node representation.
-High order of neighbors has been proved to characterize challenging signals such as Gabor-like filters \cite{abu2019mixhop}.
+Several research use higher orders of neighbors to integrate deeper structural information \cite{atwood2016diffusion,defferrard2016convolutional,wu2019simplifying,tang2015line,grover2016node2vec}.
+Because direct neighbors aren't always enough to describe a node's surroundings.
+Excessive order, on the other hand, generally averages all node representations, resulting in over-smoothing and a loss of emphasis on the immediate neighborhood \cite{li2018deeper}.
+Many models are motivated by this to fine-tune the aggregation strategy based on different orders of neighbors.
+As a result, adequate constraint and order flexibility are essential for node representation.
+Challenging signals, such as Gabor-like filters, have been shown to have a high order of neighbors \cite{abu2019mixhop}.